Major Requirements (SF State Bulletin: Degree Requirements)

 |What should I know as a transfer student?||

 |Does this major have an approved Associate Degree for Transfer (ADT) roadmap?||

 For students with an AA-T in Philosphy, click here.

 For students with an AA-T in Law, Public Policy and Society, click here.

 |What should I know as a Freshman?||

-And in your first or second year: PHIL 205 Formal Logic (required for the PHIL major but not the PHIL & RELIGION major)
+In your first or second year, take PHIL 205 Formal Logic (required for the PHIL major but not the PHIL & RELIGION major

 Services provided for: Undergraduate students pursuing a major, minor or certificate in the College of Liberal and Creative Arts.

 Services offered: Academic planning, general education advising, academic probation advising, petition consultation, career prep and planning, major career exploration, graduation check (GE and graduation requirements), study abroad, connecting with communities and discovering campus resources.